bbd666/driver-ST7588Ti/README.md

 What you must know before using these devices :

 They have 15 pins.
 They have no Backlight embedded.
-In general the Backlight device is added on the PCB.
+In general the Backlight is mounted apart from the display onto the PCB.
 It is modulated with PWM.
 It is powered on pin 11 (J2.GPIO 18) with 3.3V
 But pin 1 and pin 10  (J2.GPIO 16) must also be powered with 16.5 V through PCB resistors.